roytang/blog/content/replies/2012/12/c7dntjr/index.md

 - truegaming
 ---

 How is that relevant to the question?
-The same thing can be said for franchises like Call of Duty, Madden, etc.\n\nI **like** Mario games, I'd love if it something similar came out on the PS3/Vita
+The same thing can be said for franchises like Call of Duty, Madden, etc.

+I **like** Mario games, I'd love if it something similar came out on the PS3/Vita